 In the future, this web page will include white papers addressing the key developments in the above areas.
 Additional information in these specific areas as well as any other relevant area, including specific developments from members of the general community, is welcomed and encouraged.
 Any input can be sent via email to the WG leads.
 At a later time, a discussion forum will be opened, which can also be used to communicate this information.

-Lidar Working Group
+Active Optical and Lidar Working Group

 To be Determined